 Bunker Hill Community College provides a variety of alternative learning options for students who are self-directed learners interested in programming that addresses individual learning styles or provides flexible options for those constrained by time and/or distance.
-Online, weekend, home study correspondence courses, individualized courses through the Center for Self-Directed Learning and independent studies through the Contract Learning Program provide these types of non-traditional learning opportunities.
+Online, weekend, individualized courses through the Center for Self-Directed Learning and independent studies through the Contract Learning Program provide these types of non-traditional learning opportunities.